Calvary Episcopal Church (Pittsburgh): Stained glass windows and subjects by firm with location and date

-Woodwork in Calvary Church
+Woodwork

-One of the craftsmen who joined Cram in founding the Society of Arts and Crafts was John Kirchmayer (1860-1930).
+One of the craftsmen who joined Cram in founding the Society of Arts and Crafts was John Kirchmayer (1860–1930).
 Kirchmayer's woodcarving is seen throughout Calvary's interior.
 The woodcarving was overseen by Irving and Casson, for whom Kirchmayer worked.
 Kirchmayer, born in Obergammergau, Bavaria, was the first woodcarver Cram met in America who knew how to create the medieval style carvings he needed for his churches.
 Cram's design for the woodwork at Calvary was inspired from 15th century examples in Devonshire and Essex, England.